keithlegg/FT2232H_D2XX_linux/README.md

 The example in Application Note 114, was designed for D2XX on windows, so I set out re writing it line by line for linux.

 I finally got it working.
 This is a copy of my file before it got much more convoluted.
-It might not be perfect, but its a lot closer than the PDF is top get you up and running.
+It might not be perfect, but its a lot closer than the PDF is to getting you up and running.